mikk5394/AndroidBankAppExam/README.md

-Examproject for Android App, KEA
+Examproject for Android App, KEA, Mikkel Olsen

 My take on the bank app assignment for the exam.
 The app contains almost the must-have requirements (being able to pay bills manually is missing).